 A: We often include financial constraints into MetroQuest for this very reason.
 People can come in with very unrealistic expectations and it is very useful to present real constraints into the engagement process to ensure that the participants are learning about these limitations and providing informed input.
-Take a look at some of the screen types that relate to funding and budgeting here.
+Take a look at some of the projects here.
 As one example, this project in Vancouver, Washington is clever.
 They ask people to choose a level of investment on screen 2 and then require them to raise enough funds to balance the budget on screen 4.

 Q: How can we get maximum involvement with the minimum budget?

 A: In general using some sort of online community engagement is more cost effective on a per participant basis compared with any of the face to face options.
 For online tools, I’d suggest looking at survey tools over crowdsourcing tools since they attract more participants.
 As far as online survey tools go, if you are focused on maximizing public involvement, MetroQuest currently has no peer, especially for transportation agencies.
 Since your goal is maximum involvement I would not suggest using a simple multiple choice survey tool.
 They simply don’t draw in participants in large numbers and likely won’t meet your goals.
 If you don’t have a great deal of budget and wish to conduct several projects per year you might be best off looking at an annual subscription which will allow you to keep your per project costs low while still taking advantage of results that you get with MetroQuest.